In all my years of being on the water, I have never heard anyone say: ‘I love my wetsuit!’

 2. Thermal Rash Guard

 Similar to a rash guard, this swimwear has thicker neoprene panels which is better suited to cold water.
+I have heard these referred to as a thermal shirt for swimming in cold water.

 Personally, I love thermal rash guards as they add extra warmth without the full need for a wetsuit.